Afsal-Palliyal/betasquirrel-tasks/README.md

 5. `git push` - Push your local commits to remote repo.
 Ex: `git push origin main`
 6. `git pull` - Pull updates your current local working branch.
 Ex: `git pull new-folder`
 7. `git reset --hard` - To remove the changes except folders.
-8. `git status` - to see the current changes as list.
+8. `git status` - To see the current changes as list.
-9. `git diff` - see the changes on each file.
+9. `git diff` - See the changes on each file.
-10. `git log` - see commit history.
+10. `git log` - See commit history.
-11. `git stash` - stash your uncommitted changes.
+11. `git stash` - Stash your uncommitted changes.

 ## Task 5